 Set the table the night before.

 Now that you have your décor in mind, you can get started on tablescape ideas.
 Setting a warm and welcoming table may be one of the most memorable parts of Thanksgiving.
 Set the table the night before for a head start on the big day.
 Choose colors that complement the overall décor and add finishing touches like eucalyptus and fall flowers to bring the look together.

 Seasoned Thanksgiving hosts know that having the appropriate cutlery makes the day run smoother.
 Will you use your fine China or opt for low-maintenance paper plates and plastic forks and knives?
 Whatever you decide, be mindful of setup and cleanup time for both and have a plan before Thanksgiving Day.
 The most important thing is that you have enough cutlery (and extra) for all your guests and their children.

 Thaw the turkey.

 Thawing a frozen bird takes time and patience.
 Pick up a frozen turkey a week ahead of time, and thaw according to package directions.
 Place it in the coldest area of the fridge with a pan underneath to catch drips.

 Some meal items easily lend themselves to prior preparation.
-Think dinner rolls, turkey stock/gravy, stuffing and even pies, all of which can be made ahead and stashed in the freezer.
+Think dinner rolls, turkey stock/gravy, stuffing and even pies, can be made ahead and stashed in the freezer until turkey day.
 Cranberry sauce can be made ahead and stored in an airtight container in the refrigerator.
 Appetizers like roasted nuts or a cheese ball also can be made earlier in the week.
 Check out our Pinterest board for more Thanksgiving ideas, recipes and inspiration.

 Looking to host Thanksgiving in a fabulous new kitchen?
 Our New Home Specialists would love to help.